 Intrinsic to our ability to carry out our mission and vision for the Trinity River Basin, we're creating value through projects, education, outreach and awareness:

 Stream Tracker Monitoring - Monitoring for success creates value and insures continuity and sustainability of our programs.
-Trinity Waters is developing a water quality monitoring program and Certified Stormwater Inspector Volunteer program as components to the whole systems approach for our projects.
-To assist with research and to limit duplication of efforts, we are partnering with other organizations and higher learning institutions engaged in water quality, drought and habitat monitoring.
+Trinity Waters is developing a Community Scientist water quality monitoring program and Certified Stormwater Inspector Volunteer program as components to the whole systems approach for our projects.
+To assist with research and to limit duplication of efforts, we will partner with other organizations and higher learning institutions engaged in water quality, drought and habitat monitoring.

 Recreational Enhancements - In partnership with Texas Parks & Wildlife, The Trust for Public Land and other like-minded organizations, Trinity Waters promotes and assists in planning and implementation of river recreation, trail systems, wetland parks and nature center reserves in the Trinity River Basin.